 After fitness, teens sit down with one of the therapists for the afternoon process group.
-The weekly group program curriculim is themed, and covers different topics each day.
-Teens are asked to share their thoughts, experiences, and emotions about things like self-discovery, relationships, emotional wellness, and living life differently.
+The weekly group program curriculum is themed, and covers different topics each day.
+Teens are asked to share their thoughts, experiences, and emotions about things like self-discovery, relationships, self-esteem, emotional wellness, and living life differently.
 Art therapy, journaling, traditional talk therapy, music, experiential activities, and dialectical behavioral therapy (DBT) are all utilized throughout the week as teens explore themselves and take a closer look at what brought them to this point in their lives.

 Dinner is served family style, with staff and clients sitting down to eat together and engaging in positive conversations.
 After dinner, teens are given time to work on homework, journal, and decompress from their day.
 Depending on the day, they will participate in yoga, psychoeducation groups, art and music therapy, tai chi, or an evening hike.
 Before lights out, they have one last group check-in.
 This gives teens a chance to go over the goals that they set for the day, make any amends they feel are necessary, talk about the positive things that happened during the day, and share with the group any difficult emotions they are feeling.

 Sleep is important for everyone, but especially for teens.
 Experts recommend that the average teen get between 8.5 and 9 hours of sleep each night, so the days end just in time for teens to get a good night of sleep.